contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The Church encourages families and members to reach out with sensitivity, love, and respect to persons who are attracted to others of the same sex.
 The Church also promotes understanding in society at large that reflects its teachings about kindness, inclusiveness, love for others, and respect for all human beings.
 The Church does not take a position on the causes of same-sex attraction.

-God’s commandments forbid all unchaste behavior, either same-sex or heterosexual.
+God’s commandments forbid all unchaste behavior, either heterosexual or same-sex.
 Church leaders counsel members who have violated the law of chastity.
 Leaders help them have a clear understanding of faith in Jesus Christ and His Atonement, the process of repentance, and the purpose of life on earth.
 Behavior that is inconsistent with the law of chastity may be cause for holding a Church membership council (see [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity)).
 It can be forgiven through sincere repentance.

 If members feel same-sex attraction and are striving to live the law of chastity, leaders support and encourage them in their resolve.
-These members may receive Church callings, hold temple recommends, and receive temple ordinances if they are worthy.
+These members may receive Church callings, have temple recommends, and receive temple ordinances if they are worthy.
 Male Church members may receive and exercise the priesthood.

-The circumstances of some faithful members do not allow them to receive the blessings of eternal marriage and parenthood in this life.
-They will receive all promised blessings in the eternities, provided they keep the covenants they have made with God (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41)).
+All members who keep their covenants will receive all promised blessings in the eternities whether or not their circumstances allow them to receive the blessings of eternal marriage and parenthood in this life (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41)).

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:

 * “[Same-Sex Attraction](https://www.churchofjesuschrist.org/study/manual/gospel-topics/same-sex-attraction?lang=eng),” Gospel Topics, topics.ChurchofJesusChrist.org
 * “[Same-Sex Attraction](https://www.churchofjesuschrist.org/topics/gay),” Life Help, ChurchofJesusChrist.org

 In addition to the inspired help of Church leaders, members may benefit from professional counseling.
 Leaders may contact Family Services for assistance.
-See [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for contact information.
+See [31.3.6](31.md#3136-professional-counseling-and-therapy) for contact information.

 ### 38.6.16 Same-Sex Marriage